teresaferreira7/teresaferreira.github.io/README.md

 # Data Scientist

 ### Education
-MASTER'S DEGREE IN ENGINEERING AND INFORMATIONSYSTEMS UNIVERSIDADE OF MINHO| 2016 - 2022
+**Master's Degree In Engineering and Information Systems** University of Minho| 2016 - 2022